-We are sympathetic that in some cases where horses are shown competitively a horse with whiskers might be considered poorly groomed.
+We are sympathetic that in some cases where horses are shown competitively a horse that hasn't had its whiskers shaved might be considered poorly groomed.
 Maybe it's time we try to change the notion that exists in some circles that whiskers aren't attractive on an otherwise nicely presented horse.
 If we can learn to appreciate them for the tactile marvels that they are, whiskers should look pretty handsome to all of us.

 By the way, in the interest of full disclosure we will mention that here at CowboyWay.com we used to regularly trim our horses' whiskers.
 At the time we were under the impression that it was simply part of good grooming.
 Over time, though, we began to appreciate the constant influx of information whiskers provide to a horse and we stopped trimming them years ago.

 - In Germany it's illegal to trim a horse's whiskers.
 (We also found a source that says it's illegal to trim them in Belgium and Sweden, but haven't been able to find additional information to back that up.)

 - Whiskers are the first type of hair to form during embryonic development.